 Stage 1: Desire

-The first step of the whole cycle is “desire.”
+The first stage of the temptation cycle is “desire.”
 Now, the original Greek word used here is epi-thu-MEE-ah.
 Sometimes it’s translated evil desire.
 Sometime it’s translated lust or craving.
 But the word does not primarily refer to a desire for evil THINGS as much as it describes a strong desire for anything, even a good thing.
 The force of the word is not so much about the object of desire being bad as it is the strength of the desire.
 You might think of it not as just a drive or a desire but an overdrive or an over-desire.

 Now, you might be wondering, “What kind of desires are you talking about?
 A desire to look at porn?
 A desire for sex?”
 Well, those can certainly be strong desires, but we shouldn’t read this word in a purely sexual way.
 Of course people sin sexually for sexual reasons, but there are all kinds of over-desires or overdrives we can have that can be catalysts for getting hooked on pornography.
 Understanding these over-desires is vital because so often what gets the spotlight is the porn use itself, but the porn use is really just the fruit of something deeper going on in the heart.